matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 facilitating proactive management and optimization of cloud resources.

-NEW SECTION - Compute Engine
+NEW SECTION - Compute Engine.

 1) When using Create Deployment from Cloud Console, which of the following cannot be specified for a deployment?
 Answer: Time to live (TTL).
 Time to Live is not an attribute of deployments.
 Application name, container image, and initial command can all be specified.

-2) Stackdriver Monitoring collects metrics such as query counts, execution times, scanned bytes, and table count are captured for which GCP managed services ?
+2) Stackdriver Monitoring collects metrics such as query counts, execution times, scanned bytes, and table count are captured for which GCP managed services?
 Answer: Cloud BigQuery.
 Stackdriver Monitoring collects metrics on the performance of infrastructure resources and applications.
 The mentioned metrics are captured for BigQuery.